Yolka1811/sales-performance-analysis/README.md

 ---

 ## Dataset

-Table: sales
+**Table:** `sales`

-Columns:
+**Columns:**
-- sale_date – Date of sale
+- `sale_date` – Date of sale
-- category – Product category
+- `category` – Product category
-- product – Product name
+- `product` – Product name
-- price – Unit price
+- `price` – Unit price
-- quantity – Quantity sold
+- `quantity` – Quantity sold

 ---

 ## Business Questions

-1. What is the daily revenue by category?
+- What is the daily revenue by category?
-2. What is the average daily revenue?
+- What is the average daily revenue by category?
-3. How much does each day differ from the average?
+- How does each day differ from the average?
-4. Does revenue increase or decrease compared to the previous day?
+- Did revenue increase or decrease compared to the previous day?

 ---